Hazen-Williams vs. Darcy-Weisbach: Which Should You Choose?

 Now we can undertake the Darcy-Weisbach Equation:

-As you can see from the above examples, the Darcy Weisbach calculation is more detailed but takes more time to undertake.
+As you can see from the above examples, the Darcy Weisbach calculation is more detailed but requires more steps.

 When deciding between the Hazen-Williams and Darcy-Weisbach equations, consider the following factors: